The Practice of Wakefulness

 For example, when one has aversion to, and is fixated trying to get rid of a thought, this is inappropriate attention.
 One has to instead see that the aversion is the clinging, and let go of the aversion itself.

-Appropriate attention is letting go of desire and aversion in the act of paying attention itself.
+Appropriate attention is letting go of desire and aversion in the act of paying attention.
 A liberated mind is naturally alert and peaceful; actively observing the body and mind all the time and expecting them to be a certain way is stressful, and the mind quickly becomes tired.
 Part of the practice of wakefulness is letting go of the incessant habit of judging, objectifying and making things that we pay attention to personal.

 Appropriate attention is learning to abide in the effortless, peaceful, "knowing" inherent in consciousness and not grasping and taking anything personally.